Note: SSO is an add-on for the Virtual Event plan.

-SSO allows businesses to use their own login flow to sign into their Airmeet account.
+SSO allows businesses to use their own login flow to sign into their Airmeet event.
 The rest of the registration and onboarding process remains the same.

-1. Event organizers & their team can enter their email addresses in the login flow and redirect them to your identity service.
+1. Event organizers and their teams can enter their email addresses in the login flow and redirect them to your identity service.

-2. Event organizers & their team members can enter your organization’s domain name (e.g., yourdomain.com) in the login flow and redirecting them to your login page.
+2. Event organizers and their team members can enter your organization’s domain name (e.g., yourdomain.com) in the login flow, redirecting them to your login page.

-3. Event organizers & their team can directly access https://www.airmeet.com/sso to log in using their credentials.
+3. Event organizers and their teams can directly access https://www.airmeet.com/sso to log in using their credentials.
 This link will redirect them to the Identity Provider page for login.